Dragons will be soaring into Harry Potter Wizards Unite on September 7th.

 On this page:

-The first Harry Potter Wizards Unite Fan Festival will be happening at Water River State Park in Indianapolis.
+Dragons will make their first appearance at the first Harry Potter Wizards Unite Fan Festival at Water River State Park in Indianapolis.
 The event will be held over two days - 31st August and 1st September - and the event will run from 11am to 7pm (ET).

 The event isn't just assigned to Indianapolis though.
 Wizards Unite is following the Pokémon Go formula of having global challenges alongside each Go Fest.
 So, even if you can't attend the Fan Festival, keep an eye out for a special assignment or two that will allow you to unlock a special reward.

-Hopefully Dragons will be released worldwide shortly after the event ends.
+Dragons will be released worldwide on September 7th after the event ends.